-Our results also provide compelling evidence that there is no universal ``AI experience.''
-We observed a pronounced ``anthropomorphism gap'' across countries, with participants in Indonesia, Mexico, India, Nigeria, Egypt, and Brazil perceiving the AI as significantly more humanlike than those in the United States, Germany, Japan, and South Korea.
-This cultural variation extended to preferences: the tendency to desire more humanlike AI increased with cultural distance from the United States.
-These findings confirm the generalizability constraints of current empirical approaches that rely predominantly on Western, Educated, Industrialized, Rich, and Democratic (WEIRD) samples \citep{henrich2010weirdest}.
-Practices that may seem atypical in one cultural context, such as Buddhist funeral ceremonies for Sony's AIBO robot dogs in Japan, reflect broader worldviews that blur distinctions between artificial and living beings. \citep{nomura_prediction_2008}.
-As AI adoption accelerates globally, particularly in regions outside the US and Europe \citep{chatterji_how_2025}, these cultural variations carry profound implications for both research and practice.
-They emphasize the necessity of considering users' backgrounds and contexts before generalizing human-AI interaction findings, and they challenge the adequacy of one-size-fits-all approaches to AI design and governance.
+Third, our results provide compelling evidence that there is no ``universal AI experience''.
+We observed a pronounced gap in anthropomorphism across countries: participants in Indonesia, Mexico, India, Nigeria, Egypt, and Brazil perceived the AI as significantly more humanlike than those in the United States, Germany, Japan, and South Korea.
+This cultural variation extended to preferences for more humanlike AI; the desire for humanlike AI increased with cultural distance from the United States.
+Furthermore, despite non-significant aggregated effects on trust, the humanlike treatment increased trust, engagement, and emotional connection in specific subgroups.
+For Brazilian participants, humanlike cues functioned as intended: they led to higher tendency to use AI again, behavioral engagement, perception of AI as a friend, and self-reported trust.
+The same design choices elicited a backlash for Japanese participants, reducing tendency to use AI again, perception of AI as a friend, and self-reported trust.
+These findings expose the generalizability constraints of approaches that rely on WEIRD samples \citep{henrich2010weirdest}.
+Practices that may seem atypical in one context, such as Buddhist funeral ceremonies for Sony's AIBO robots in Japan, reflect worldviews that blur distinctions between artificial and living beings \citep{nomura_prediction_2008}.
+Interestingly, while such cultural practices suggest openness to anthropomorphizing non-human entities, Japanese participants in our study responded negatively to increased humanlike design cues.
+One interpretation is that familiarity with humanlike machines raises expectations and attunes users to inauthenticity.
+Design choices that foster engagement elsewhere may register as performative or manipulative to Japanese users, suggesting an uncanny valley effect, where the attempt at human-likeness falls short of culturally calibrated expectations, undermining rather than building trust.
+As AI adoption accelerates globally, particularly outside the US and Europe \citep{chatterji_how_2025}, these variations carry profound implications for research and practice, underscoring the necessity for abandoning one-size-fits-all approaches to AI design and governance.